UoBBadders/UoBBadders.github.io/EDITME/membership.md

 Squad | Inclusions | Price £
 --- | --- | ---
-Performance | With Player Layer shirt and FZ Forza Shirt | 90 Performance | With FZ Forza or PlayerLayer Shirt | 80 Performance | With No Shirt | 70
+Performance | With Surridge match shirt | 90
-Development | With FZ Forza Shirt | 65
+Performance | No shirt | 80
-Development | With No Shirt | 55
+Development | No Shirt | 75
-Social | With FZ Forza Shirt | 55
+Social | With FZ Forza Shirt | 50
 Social | No shirt | 45